michaeloliver121/MART220/Week 4/README.md

-## I want to preface by saying this isn't necessarily as nice as I would have like, and the basic design is mostly because I have been sick with pneumonia for the past week.
+## I want to preface by saying this isn't necessarily as nice as I would have liked, and the basic design is mostly because I have been sick with pneumonia for the past week.
 I am recovering though!

 For this project I used ChatGPT 5.2 to generate an image of my favorite foods mixed.
 I chose this one because I am most knowledgable about ChatGPT, and I forgot that my free trial for ChatGPT had ended so I apparently paid for premium yikes.
 I don't typically like or use Ai, especially for image generation, so this wasn't something I really dived deeply into as far as comparing different models.